 - Try to eat something small and nutritious every 2-3 hours.
 If you don’t have an appetite when you first wake up, but you’re hungry, try a glass of milk, tea, or coffee.
 Eating often will help you keep your weight down, help with morning sickness and acid reflux, and provide a constant stream of nutrients to your baby.

 - If you are extremely nauseous and can’t keep “nutritious” foods down, don’t feel guilty.
 Something is better than nothing.
 Try saltines, berries, plain granola bars, potatoes, bananas, low sugar cereals, applesauce, anything peppermint (tea/gum/candies), and high fat foods.
 Sugar will aggravate nausea, and fat should calm it down.
 And of course, refined and bland foods should be safe.
 The key to calming down morning sickness is to eat often.
 Remember, normally nausea is a sign that something is wrong – therefore, you don’t eat.
 In pregnancy, you get morning sickness because you NEED to eat!
+For more meal ideas and tips to deal with morning sickness, check out this post.

 What things should I avoid in the 1st trimester?